 Global Health Award

-Every year the Office of Practice and Global Initiatives gives away thousands of dollars via the Global Health Awards to students of all levels interested in pursuing an international perspective on nursing.
+Every year the Office of Global Initiatives gives away thousands of dollars via the Global Health Awards to students of all levels interested in pursuing an international perspective on nursing.

 The selection process begins with the release of the application in early January and concluding with the official letters of award notification being sent out in the middle of February.
 Any student interested in participating in a nursing related program or conference overseas is encouraged to apply.
 All applications are judged by members of School of Nursing faculty who take special care to review each student’s program against the department’s goal of increasing global scholarship.
 This year award winners are headed to locations as diverse as China and Spain (and everywhere in between).
 Students are not limited to where they can go with their awards, however, those who chose to take advantage of the School of Nursing’s partnerships around the globe are given special consideration.
 If you are interested in finding out more about the awards, click on the application from this past year located on the side of this page.

 When the students return from their experience abroad they then become global health ambassadors and have the opportunity to share their experiences with their classmates and faculty via a series of presentations held throughout the next school year.
 The presentations are a great way for others to learn about the impact international travel can have on education and are meant as a bridge for those who might be curious about studying abroad.